Irving Paul Lazar

-Irving Paul "Swifty" Lazar (March 28, 1907 – December 30, 1993) was an American talent agent and dealmaker, representing both movie stars and authors.
+Irving Paul "Swifty" Lazar (born Samuel Lazar; March 28, 1907 – December 30, 1993) was an American lawyer, talent agent and dealmaker, representing both movie stars and authors (including Richard Nixon).

 Early life and education

-Born Samuel Lazar to a Jewish family in Brooklyn, New York, he graduated from Fordham University and Brooklyn Law School in 1931.
+Samuel Lazar was born to a Jewish family in Brooklyn, New York.
+He graduated from Fordham University and Brooklyn Law School in 1931.
 While practicing bankruptcy law during the early 1930s, he negotiated a business deal for a vaudeville performer Ted Lewis, and realized the income potential for acting as an agent.

 Career

 Lazar moved to Hollywood in 1936 but maintained a presence in New York until after World War II when he moved to Los Angeles permanently.
 After putting together three major deals for Humphrey Bogart in a single day, he was dubbed "Swifty" by Bogart.